bezmoradi/tutorials/go/16-pointer.md

 }
 ```

-In this case, as `namePointer` is a pointer to a memory location, in order to access its value, we need to dereference it; in other words, we have to place an asterisk right behind it (`*namePointer`).
+In this case, as `namePointer` is a pointer to a memory location, in order to access its value, we need to dereference it; in other words, we have to place an asterisk in front of it (`*namePointer`).
 From now on, we have access to the value which is stored in that memory location.
 As both `name` and `namePointer` refer to the same memory location, after updating the value of `namePointer` at this line:

 ```go
 *namePointer = "Golang"